Surgery is generally reserved for treating abnormal uterine bleeding that can't be controlled with medicine.

 What to think about

-Hysterectomy may be used as surgical treatment for dysfunctional
+Hysterectomy may be used as surgical treatment for abnormal uterine bleeding when:

-- Symptoms of dysfunctional uterine bleeding outweigh the risks and discomforts of surgery.
+Symptoms of abnormal uterine bleeding outweigh the risks and discomforts of surgery.

 Regrowth of the endometrium may occur after you have endometrial ablation.